 Instructions

-- Put ham in baking dish and lightly tent with foil.7 pounds Fully Cooked Ham
+- Put ham in baking dish and lightly tent with foil and place in preheated oven7-10 pound Bone-In Ham

-- Remove from oven and lightly Score top of ham with diagonal lines running across top of ham.
+- Once ham reaches 130-135°F temperature, remove from oven and lightly core top of ham with diagonal lines running across top of ham.
 Go in both directions creating a crisscross pattern with 2 inch squares.
 Cut just through the thick skin and fat, but not into the meat.
-Add glaze to top of ham.
+Add glaze all over the top and sides of the ham.

-- Once you add the glaze, check on ham every 30-45 minutes.
-If the bottom of the pan is getting too dried out, add 1 cup of warm water to the pan.
+- Once you add the glaze, check on ham every 20 minutes and reapply glaze.
+If the bottom of the pan is getting too dried out, add 1 cup of hot water to the bottom of the pan.

 Nutritional Disclaimer: